-Specific durations (like 1 hour classes)
+Specific durations (like one-hour classes).

 The World Has Changed

-The Future Is Bright: We Just Have To Work A Lot To Build It
+The Future Is Bright: We Just Have To Work a Lot to Build It

 Here is how we imagine the education of the future at OpenClassrooms (and we're working hard to make this happen!):

 We like human interaction.
-We allow and encourage communication between students and with dedicated mentors.
+We allow and encourage communication between students and dedicated mentors.
 We want people to share their experiences: this should be at the very heart of every educational experience.

-Hopefully this gives you a better idea of who we are and what we fight for everyday! 😊
+Hopefully, this gives you a better idea of who we are and what we fight for every day! 😊

 Extract skills from these jobs.
 We interview professionals to understand what skills are needed to do these jobs.
 We also read the job descriptions to understand what companies are asking for.